A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Identifying privacy requirements in issue reports

 \subsection{Reliability analysis}

-The classification process has also involved multiple coders.
+The classification process has been performed by three coders, who also involved in the taxonomy development process.
 All the coders have independently followed the above process to classify issue reports into our taxonomy of privacy requirements.
 The first coder was responsible for classifying all 1,374 privacy issue reports.
 The classification process is however labour intensive.
-It took the first author approximately 138 person-hours to classify all 1,374 issue reports (6 minutes per issue report in average).
+It took the first coder approximately 138 person-hours to classify all 1,374 issue reports (6 minutes per issue report in average).
+The second and third coders spent approximately 70 hours per person to classify 687 issue reports.
+In total, the process took four months to complete, so the coders had time to manage their workloads efficiently.
+The coders usually divided the assigned issue reports into smaller sets (i.e. about 50 issue reports) to work on for each round.
 For the purpose of reliability assessment, the second and third coder each was assigned to classify a different half of the issues in each project.
 This setting aimed to ensure that each issue report is classified by at least two coders.

 An issue report can be classified into multiple privacy requirements (i.e. a multi-labelling problem).
 Hence, we employ Krippendorff's alpha coefficient \cite{Krippendorff2011}, \cite{Artstein2008} with MASI (Measurement Agreement on Set-valued Items) distance to measure agreement between coders with multi-label annotations \cite{Ravenscroft2016}, \cite{Passonneau2006}.
 The MASI distance measures difference between the sets of labels (i.e. privacy requirements) provided by two coders for a given issue.
 The Krippendorff's alpha values between the first and second coders are 0.509 for Chrome and 0.448 for Moodle.
 The agreement values between the first and third coder are 0.482 and 0.468 for Chrome and Moodle respectively.
 A disagreement resolution step was conducted to resolve the classification deviations between the three coders\footnote{Krippendorff’s alpha values indicate the degree of (dis-)agreement between coders.
 In our case, disagreements were often due to the ambiguity in the issue reports, requiring us to perform a resolution step.
 Doing these is to increase the reliability of our dataset.}.